TritonDataCenter/fedora-kvm-image-builder/README.md

-# Centos 7 ISO Builder
+# Fedora KVM Image Builder

-This repo allows one to create a custom CentOS 7 ISO with the necessary packages and tooling for deploying on SmartOS and the Joyent Public Cloud.
+This repo allows one to create a custom Fedora ISO and image with the necessary packages and tooling for deploying on SmartOS, SDC and the Joyent Public Cloud.

 ## Requirements

 In order to use this repo, you need to have the following:

  * SmartOS
- * A running CentOS instance (physical or virtual) with spare disk space
+ * A running Fedora or CentOS instance (physical or virtual) with spare disk space
  * sdc-vmtools

 ## Setup

-Included is a `setup_env.sh` script to be run inside the CentOS instance.
-This script will install the necessary packages required to create a custom ISO.
+Included is a `setup_env.sh` script to be run inside the Fedora or CentOS instance.
+This script will install the necessary packages required to for the `create-image` script.

 ## Using